gmitch215/benchmarks/benchmarks/README.md

 ## Dependency Information

 This folder also contains various dependency files for each programming language.
 These files are used to install the dependencies for the benchmarks.

+These usually only apply to languages that don't have a `compile` step in the benchmarks.
+If you are looking for libraries, look in the [`lib`](../lib) directory.